Quality of Care

 How We Report Preventing Healthcare-Associated Infections

-Preventing HAIs is considered an indicator of the quality of patient care.
+Hospitals can often prevent these infections by following established best practices.
+Preventing HAIs while in the hospital is an important way of measuring the quality of patient care.

 Two of the most common HAIs are:1

-Our data for these measures come from the Federal Centers for Disease Control (CDC).
-The data on CompareMaine covers the October 1, 2020 – September 30, 2021 reporting period.
+Data for these measures come from the Centers for Disease Control and Prevention (CDC).
+The data for preventing healthcare-associated C.diff infections and preventing healthcare-associated MRSA bloodstream infections on CompareMaine covers the April 1, 2022 – March 31, 2023 reporting period.

-We use the Standardized Infection Ratio (SIR) which is a statistic used to track healthcare associated infections over time.
-The SIR compares the actual number of HAIs at each hospital, to the predicted number of HAIs.
-The predicted number is an estimate based on national baseline data, and is risk adjusted.
+We use the Standardized Infection Ratio (SIR) which is a statistic used to track HAIs over time.
+The SIR compares the actual number of HAIs at each hospital to the predicted number of HAIs for that hospital.
+The predicted number is an estimate based on national baseline data and is risk adjusted.
 Risk adjustment takes into account that some hospitals treat sicker patients than others.

-A SIR greater than 1.0 means that there were more HAIs in a facility than were predicted.
-A SIR lower than 1.0 indicates the facility had fewer HAIs than were predicted.
+A SIR greater than 1.0 means that there were more HAIs in a hospital than were predicted.
+A SIR lower than 1.0 indicates the hospital had fewer HAIs than were predicted.

 For more information, download the quality data reported on CompareMaine.